How do I become vegetarian and tell my parents?

 Remember, calories in, calories out.

 You can still eat meat, but by monitoring your calorie intake and supporting it with being active, it will help keep your weight in check.

 So going back to my opening, the bottom line is: think about why you want to become vegetarian.

 The reason why I want to become vegetarian is because I love animals and don’t want them to die

 While compassion for animals is one of the main reasons why people become vegetarian, understand that eating meat is the cycle of life.

 It sounds like you are choosing morality and ethics over food, but remember that animals eat animals too.
 When they die, bacteria, fungus and plants get their energy from these dead animals.
 That’s the life cycle.

-Its a lot to take in, but as I said, do your research and let me know how it goes!
+Its a lot to consider, and you will need support from people at home.
+You will need to watch everything you eat (to ensure there is no animal by-product), but as I said, do your research and let me know how it goes!